Arhkei/AtlasGIS/README.md

 ![AtlasGIS](images/AtlasGIS.png?raw=true)

-AtlasGIS compares keyword frequency in tweets to Covid-19 cases in the United States in order to predict disruptive events, impeding their negative impact.
+AtlasGIS compares keyword frequency in tweets to Covid-19 cases in the United States in order to predict disruptive events and impede their negative impact.

 ## Installation